clemsonciti/palmetto-examples/GROMACS/README.md

 ## Running in batch mode

-In an ideal scenario you will be running GROMACS in a batch script which will let you utilize openMPI for faster performance.
+In an ideal scenario you will be running GROMACS in a batch script which will let you utilize openMPI and GPUs for faster performance.

 An example of a batch script where em.tpr is in the same directory as the script.